Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Problem Formulation

 \subsection{Guaranteed Privacy}

 To formally define guaranteed privacy, we use a \moo{version} of \emph{adjacency relation}.
 Let $\mathcal{Y}$ denote the space of measured signal sequences $\{y_k\}_{k \geq 0}$, and $\rho >0$ be given.
-A symmetric binary relation on $\mathcal{Y}$, denoted \moo{$\adj_{\rho}$}, identifies the types of variations in $y$ that we aim to make hard to detect. \begin{defn}[Adjacency Relation] For any $y,y' \in \mathcal{Y}$,
+A symmetric binary relation on $\mathcal{Y}$, denoted \moo{$\adj_{\rho}$}, identifies the types of variations in $y$ that we aim to make hard to detect. \begin{defn}[$\rho$ Adjacency Relation] \mmok{Given $\rho >0$, and} any $y,y' $ \mmok{in a vector space $\mathcal{Y}$,}

+\end{defn} Such interpretation of adjacent datasets implies that a single participant \sm{possibly} contributes additively to each $y^i$ in a way that its overall impact on the dataset $y$ is bounded in \moo{$2$}-norm by $\rho$. \mmok{Before formally introducing the notion of guaranteed privacy, we provide some insights about what we aim to achieve by satisfying this notion of privacy in bounded-error settings.
+Our goal is to ensure that the set-valued estimator mapping (or mechanism), i.e.,

+is private in the sense that an adversary cannot distinguish between $\rho$-adjacent data as they produce very close outputs (i.e.~the inversion of $\mathcal{M}$ leads to a large dataset).
+To ensure this, we design the mechanism $\mathcal{M}$ such that after some large enough time step and for any two arbitrary $\rho$-adjacent outputs $y,y'$ and their corresponding set-valued estimates $\mathcal{Z}_k=\mathcal{M}(y_k),\mathcal{Z}'_k=\mathcal{M}(y'_k)$: \begin{enumerate}[(i)] \item the sets $\mathcal{Z}_k$ and $\mathcal{Z}'_k$ remain close to each other, i.e., the distance between the two sets is small, and \item there is a large enough overlap (intersection) between $\mathcal{Z}_k$ and $\mathcal{Z}'_k$. \end{enumerate} These two properties, which are formalized through the following definition, together imply that the sets $\mathcal{Z}_k$ and $\mathcal{Z}'_k$ are hard to be distinguished by the adversary, hence ensuring that the estimator mapping $\mathcal{M}(y_k)$ is private.}